kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

     - Don't edit `.env` itself!
 It's just a template of what your `.env.local` should look like, and should be kept that way to ensure your API key stays safe.
 5. **(Optional) Set a subdirectory**
     - If you have an empty site and want your blog to live at `example.neocities.org`, then you don't need to do anything else.
-    - HOWEVER, if you already have a homepage at the base of your Neocities, you can instead upload to a subdirectory like `example.neocities.org/blog`
+    - HOWEVER, if you already have a homepage at the base of your Neocities, you can instead upload to a subdirectory like `example.neocities.org/blog/`
-        - To do this, change the `siteSubDir` in `config.jsonc` to something else, like `/blog/`.
+        - To do this, change the `siteSubDir` in `config.jsonc` to something else, e.g. `/blog/`.
     - **⚠️ Warning**: BE SURE to set this if you already have a homepage!
-Uploading to Neocities will OVERWRITE content, so be careful.
-If you set a subdirectory, you should be OK, but if you're really worried, make a backup of your site before running `npm run upload`.
+Uploading to Neocities will OVERWRITE content, so if you already have, for example, an `index.html` page, `npm run upload` will replace it with Strawberry Starter's index.
+Setting a subdirectory avoids this, but just in case, you might want to make a backup of your site before running `npm run upload`.
+        - You can easily back up your Neocities site by navigating to the [dashboard](https://neocities.org/dashboard) and clicking "Download entire site".

 If you followed the above steps correctly, you should be able to use `npm run upload`!
 That command also builds your site, so if you're uploading to neocities this way, you don't need to run `npm run build`.